michaelnguyen974/CV/README.md

 # Interests

 * Exercise - A strong belief that a healthy body is directly related to a healthy mind, I train frequently to keep myself in shape.
-Mostly partial to weightlifting/powerlifting but I enjoy a wide variety of exercise such as running, parkour and yoga as well.
+Mostly partial to weightlifting/powerlifting but I enjoy a wide variety of exercise.
 * Travelling/Exploring - An urban heart by nature, I love travelling to countries and cities I've never been before, getting lost in the streets and absorbing its culture in the midst of it all.
-* Learning languages - With learning Mandarin on my placement year, I found I enjoy the process of learning new languages and strive to continue doing so when times allowed.
+* Learning languages - With learning Mandarin on my placement year, I found I enjoy the process of learning new languages and strive to continue doing so when times allowed with a focus on Japanese and Vietnamese in my spare time.
 * Playing fighting games on a competitive level (Street Fighter, Tekken) - A more niche hobby, it has introduced more than just a craving to sate my competitive desire in video games: new friends with a common interest and travelling around the world to not only compete but experience new cultures which I might not have otherwise.